csmaller/blog/content/blog/cold.md

 You tried to die slow

-You let me suffer here alone\
+You let me suffer here alone.\
 <br/>

 I try something like forgiveness

-It’s callous in its bliss
+It’s callous in it's bliss

 A taste I always miss

 Something sacred in the pain is so bold

+Cold.

 <br/>

-This Distance

-I’m healed in an instant
+This distance, I’m healed in an instant

-You say you can abide

-With all the money thrown aside
+You say you can abide With all the money thrown aside

 We Lost that jungle home

-Cold and calculated
+Cold